Pengwei-Yang/Pengwei-Yang/content/_index.md

       title: 'Introduction'
       subtitle: ''
       text: |-
-              Hi there!👋 I am a Ph.D. student at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/).
-Previously, I worked as an Algorithm Engineer at [East Hope Group (China)](http://www.easthope.cn/) and as a Research Associate in the [Sensors, Clouds, and Services Laboratory (SCSLab)](http://scslab.net/) at the University of Sydney.
-My research centers on time-series analysis and multimodal learning.
+              **Hi there!👋 I am a Ph.D. student at University of Electronic Science and Technology of China, supervised by Prof. [Guoqing Wang](https://faculty.uestc.edu.cn/wangguoqing2/zh_CN/index.htm).
+Previously, I worked as an Algorithm Engineer at East Hope Group (China) and as a Research Associate in the Sensors, Clouds, and Services Laboratory (SCSLab) at the University of Sydney.
+Many thanks to Prof. [Tongliang Liu](https://tongliang-liu.github.io/) and my Master's supervisor, Prof. [Athman Bouguettaya](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/athman-bouguettaya.html), for their continuous support and guidance.
+My research centers on time-series analysis and multimodal learning.**

-              I am always open to interesting research collaborations and discussions.
-Feel free to connect with me!
+              **I am always open to interesting research collaborations and discussions.
+Feel free to connect with me!**

     design:
       columns: '1'